Last modified: Sat 07/19/2025

 Neil deGrasse Tyson, the scientist politician.

-The conversation between him and Ben Shapiro (linked below) might have been interesting had it not been so sad to see NdT evade any questions that might undermine transgenderism.
+The conversation between him and Ben Shapiro (linked below) might have been interesting had it not been so sad to see NdT evade any questions that might even slightly question transgenderism.
 In his interaction with Ben, it became clear NdT was not interested in the truth of the matter.
 Instead of being an advocate for science and a seeker of truth, NdT summoned his inner William Wallace decrying FREEDOM! for the trans-community.
 It was a remarkable display of NdT, not as the scientist, but as the politician.
 Even when Ben presses him on the scientific aspects of transgenderism, NdT dodged, ducked, dipped, dived, and dodged to a more diplomatic position.
 It was Ben, the religious conservative, who was interested in, not only the truth, but the science.
 To be fair, NdT is an astrophysicist, so maybe he felt this just wasn't an area that he could provide an informed opinion.
 However, to be fair, he did offer to "opine" on the topic, even though he was careful not to entertain any notion of agreement with Ben when it came to opposing the LGBT narrative, lest he become the latest victim of cancel culture.

 This is all about sports?